Stamp duty for first time buyers has been abolished for most purchasers.

 As a result of the stamp duty reform, the Chancellor George Osborne stated around 98% of purchasers in England and Wales would pay less after stamp duty reform.
 Changes to stamp duty meant people who buy homes for under £937,000 would pay less in tax when compared to the old system.

-From April 2016 a 3% SDLT surcharge will apply to purchases of buy to let property and second homes.
+From April 2016 a 3% SDLT surcharge has applied to purchases of buy to let property and second homes.
 In Scotland a similar LBTT 3% surcharge applies to additional property transactions from April 2016.

 With the old system before December 2014, stamp duty was considered to be a "slab tax" where higher rates were incremented and applied to the whole property purchase price.

 The old system meant there were sudden increases in stamp duty liability as the purchase price rose above the next thershold.

 This had a negative impact for both purchasers and vendors with costs increasing or values artificially dimishing around each threshold.